hyperledger/bevel-operator-fabric/README.md

 - [ ] More parametrization on the Fabric CA
 - [ ] More parametrization on the Fabric Ordering services

-## Ideas for the future

-- [ ] Install chaincode in peer using Custom Resource Definitions
-- [ ] Manage channel configuration using Custom Resource Definitions

 ## Getting started

 ### Requirements